What is data protection?

 The protection of our data as an aspect of our privacy is essential for our lives as human beings.
 A fundamental insight from psychology is that people behave differently under (potential) observation.
 Our privacy serves as a space of autonomy in which we can break through social norms and experiment with new behavior and thought.
 It is a place of rest and relaxation.
 In the private sphere, self-evaluation and free communication should be possible.1 Data protection as part of the protection of privacy is supposed to safeguard this.
 Accordingly, data protection safeguards individual freedom by prohibiting the collection and processing of data and only allowing it under certain conditions.

-Data protection also has an over-individual or structural dimension.2 Information relations are power relations; whoever has information – i.e. data – can exercise power.
+Data protection also has a structural dimension.2 Information relations are power relations; whoever has information – i.e. data – can exercise power.
 The individual has to be protected from asymmetrical power relations.
-The goal of data protection is therefore also structural, as it is a matter of limiting power imbalances.
+Data protection is therefore more than a matter of protecting the individual.

 How does data protection relate to apps?